Welcome to IEEE/ACM BDCAT 2016

-The organizing committee is delighted to invite you to IEEE/ACM* BDSEA 2016, the 3rd IEEE/ACM International Conference on Big Data Science, Engineering and Applications, to be held in Shanghai, China on December 6-9, 2016.
-BDSEA 2016 will be held in conjunction with the 9th IEEE/ACM International Conference on Utility and Cloud Computing (UCC) 2016.
+The organizing committee is delighted to invite you to IEEE/ACM* BDCAT 2016, the 3rd IEEE/ACM International Conference on Big Data Computing Applications and Technologies, to be held in Shanghai, China on December 6-9, 2016.
+BDCAT 2016 will be held in conjunction with the 9th IEEE/ACM International Conference on Utility and Cloud Computing (UCC) 2016.

 Rapid advances in digital sensors, networks, storage, and computation along with their availability at low cost is leading to the creation of huge collections of data — dubbed as Big Data.
 This data has the potential for enabling new insights that can change the way business, science, and governments deliver services to their consumers and can impact society as a whole.
 This has led to the emergence of the Big Data Computing paradigm focusing on sensing, collection, storage, management and analysis of data from variety of sources to enable new value and insights.